formapro/JsFormValidatorBundle/README.md

     user_gender: {      // This is the DOM identifier of the current field
         type: 'choice', // This is the form type which you've set up in a form builder
-        errors: [       // An array of error-messages 'This field shoul not be blank.'
+        errors: [       // An array of error-messages 'This field should not be blank.'
         ]

     }